Exact solutions in quantum field theory under rotation: Rigidly-rotating quantum systems in curved space-time

 In this chapter we have shown that the situation on unbounded Minkowski space-time is very different for a fermion field compared to a scalar field \cite{Ambrus:2014uqa}, in particular we can define a rotating fermion quantum vacuum state and rigidly-rotating thermal fermion states.
-T.e.v.s in these states are regular up to the SOL, where they diverge.
+T.e.v.s in these states are regular up to the SLS, where they diverge.
 A natural question is whether it is possible to consider a set-up similar to that for the scalar field, namely by including a reflecting boundary.
 For fermions, defining reflecting boundary conditions is more involved than it is for scalars (where one can simply impose, for example, Dirichlet boundary conditions).
-Using either nonlocal spectral boundary conditions \cite{Hortacsu:1980kv} or the local MIT-bag boundary condition \cite{Chodos:1974je} on a cylindrical boundary inside the SOL, the rotating fermion vacuum is identical to the nonrotating fermion vacuum \cite{Ambrus:2015lfr}.
+Using either nonlocal spectral boundary conditions \cite{Hortacsu:1980kv} or the local MIT-bag boundary condition \cite{Chodos:1974je} on a cylindrical boundary inside the SLS, the rotating fermion vacuum is identical to the nonrotating fermion vacuum \cite{Ambrus:2015lfr}.
 Furthermore, rigidly-rotating thermal states have well-defined t.e.v.s, which are computed in \cite{Ambrus:2015lfr} for the case of zero chemical potential.
 At sufficiently high temperatures, the t.e.v.s for the bounded scenario are very well approximated by the unbounded t.e.v.s we have discussed in sections~\ref{sec:tevs} and~\ref{sec:SET}, except for a region close to the boundary.
+In \cite{Chernodub:2017mvp} it is shown that, as well as the ``bulk'' mode considered in \cite{Ambrus:2015lfr}, the fermion field also has ``edge states'' localized near the boundary, which must also be taken into account.
+The effect of interactions for rigidly-rotating fermions inside a cylindrical boundary is studied in \cite{Chernodub:2016kxh,Chernodub:2017ref}.